fnproject/tutorials/node/intro/README.md

 ### Before you Begin
 * Set aside about 15 minutes to complete this tutorial.
-* Make sure Fn server is up and running by completing the [Install and Start Fn Tutorial](../../install/README.md).
+* Make sure Fn server is up and running by completing the [Install and Start Fn Tutorial](../install/README.md).
+    * Make sure you have set your Fn context registry value for local development. (for example, "fndemouser".
+See [here](../install/README.md).)

 > As you make your way through this tutorial, look out for this icon.
 ![](images/userinput.png) Whenever you see it, it's time for you to